-Tips for gathering evidence for your HITRUST validated assessment
+Tips for gathering evidence for your HITRUST CSF validated assessment

 Certainly, evidence gathering is nothing new in audits, but supplying the volume of evidence required for HITRUST CSF® Certification will be new to many organizations.
-You will need evidence to support every single requirement and for each maturity aspect being covered.
+You will need evidence to support every single requirement and for each maturity aspect being covered in the HITRUST controls list.

 One other important thing to note about evidence gathering is that you are ultimately responsible for identifying the evidence needed to support the scores you assert during an assessment.
 This differs from other types of assessments/audits, where often times a clearly defined evidence request list is provided by an auditor.
 This is due to the fact that a HITRUST assessment is not pass/fail; there are different levels of compliance based on the scoring.

-One other difference between HITRUST and other audits is that HITRUST consists of requirements rather than controls.
-In this case, it is the client who chooses the controls to address those requirements, so in some cases there may be significant variability in the controls implemented for certain requirements.
+One other difference between HITRUST and other audits is that HITRUST consists of requirement statements rather than controls.
+In this case, it is the client who chooses the controls to address those requirements, so in some cases there may be significant variability in the controls implemented for certain requirement statements.
+This flexibility allows organizations to tailor their approach to their specific needs while still meeting HITRUST standards.

 Although this may seem overwhelming to you now, your HITRUST External Assessor can offer different tips to help guide you through the process.
-Ultimately, you will need to set your own scope and collect your own evidence to support your self-assessed scores, but you can ask your assessor questions along the way.
+Ultimately, you will need to set your own assessment scope and collect your own evidence to support your self-assessed scores, but you can ask your assessor questions along the way.
+The external assessor plays a crucial role in ensuring the accuracy and completeness of your HITRUST assessment.

 Collecting evidence throughout the year will be critical once you begin the two-year cycle of HITRUST recertification — it will help you stay organized and save time.
-But organizations who are about to undergo their first HITRUST validated assessment can also benefit from this best practice.
+But organizations who are about to undergo their first HITRUST CSF validated assessment can also benefit from this best practice.
+Consider this process as an ongoing HITRUST readiness assessment.

-Once your assessment is set up in MyCSF®, your first action is to review the requirements and associated illustrative procedures (IP) and ensure you understand what HITRUST is actually asking for.
+Once your assessment is set up in MyCSF®, your first action is to review the requirement statements and associated illustrative procedures (IP) and ensure you understand what HITRUST is actually asking for.
 In some cases, it may not be obvious, so you should seek out the help of your external assessor or HITRUST itself for answers.
+The MyCSF Assessment Platform is a powerful tool that can help streamline this process.

 By doing so, you’ll save time during your assessment — when you’ll be trying to coordinate with all the different subject matter experts and gather what you need — because you’ll already have the evidence available.
 This can also be helpful to use during interviews with your external assessor, as you can obtain feedback on how well the evidence collected meets the requirement’s IPs before the testing actually begins.